 We have started to include elections and cabinets before 1945.
 We record information after 1900 or after the last democratic transition (Boix ea.
 2013).
 As of today, these observations are experimental and may be incomplete.

 We include parties winning more than 1.0% vote share in elections we cover

 We avoid including minor parties or candidates that win a seat only in one election due to low threshold requirements.

-Mergers and party divisions are only added as a new party if the (largest) predecessor party won less than 75% of the combined vote of all preceding parties in the last election.
+Mergers and party splits are only added as a new party if the (largest) predecessor party won less than 75% of the combined vote of all preceding parties in the last election.
 Otherwise the largest party is just renamed.

 Party names are sentence case if no national (language) convention requires title case.

 Party names and delimiters · recoding to be finished

 Year added to smaller party name if identical names exist in a country (eg. SZ-92; Green Party -- 1992; Strana zelených – 1992)

 We provide aggregated party positions in four major dimensions.
 These positions are time-invariant unweighted mean values of information from party expert surveys on a 0 to 10 scale.
 All expert surveys are linked with ids from the party table and original values are rescaled before calculating the mean.